Configuring Vim right

 These are very similar keys.
 Typing

-'awill jump to the line in the current file marked withma.
-However,`awill jump to the line and column marked withma.It is more useful in any case I can imagine, but it is located way off in the corner of the keyboard.
+.It’s more useful in any case I can imagine, but it’s located way off in the corner of the keyboard.
 The best way to handle this is just to swap them:

 nnoremap ' ` nnoremap ` '